hippieZhou/hippiezhou.github.io/src/source/about/index.md

 - Focusing on **ASP.NET Core** for building scalable and high-performance web applications.
 - Leading the transformation and modernization of legacy systems.
-- Collaborating with cross-functional teams to deliver high-quality solutions.
+- Collaborating with cross-functional teams both onshore and offshore to deliver high-quality solutions.
 - Driving DevOps practices to improve deployment efficiency and system reliability.

 ---